Request Demo

 1. Ready-made APIs and SDKs

-When it comes to ready-made APIs and SDKs, or, say, a white-label chat solution, you can be very clear about having a quick market launch within your budget.
+When it comes to ready-made APIs and SDKs, or, say, a white-label chat software, you can be very clear about having a quick market launch within your budget.
 Yes, these are the in-built features and functionalities that will work immediately once integrated into any third-party device.

 But, still, if you look for a drawback, then each of these ready-made APIs can get you the functionalities of a specific feature alone, i.e., if you need another feature in the future, then you have to go for another API with that particular functionality.
 But, these solution providers do allow open hosting options, mostly for both your cloud and their cloud/premises, depending upon your business demands.